stone-payments/sling-web-framework/packages/emd-basic-money/README.md

 #### `value`

 Defines the numeric value to be displayed.
+The component uses `Intl.NumberFormat` API to round values.

 - Type: Number
 - Attribute and property